-MeckBetterTogether is a campaign that aims to maximize the efforts of child and family caring agencies and the community to support families and address safety and wellbeing of children, particularly during the COVID-19 pandemic.
-This joint child and youth caring initiative is the result of partnerships between DSS, CMS, Smart Start, CCRI, Parks & Recreation, and the Library.
+MeckBetterTogether is a campaign that aims to maximize the efforts of child and family caring agencies and the community to support families and address safety and wellbeing of children.

-The online toolkit below includes County and community partner resources that are available to residents.
+The resources below include County and community partner resources that are available to residents.
 This list will be monitored and updated with the most current information available.

 Pat’s Place Child Advocacy Center coordinates the investigation, treatment, and prosecution of the most serious cases of child abuse in Mecklenburg County.
 We provide a physical environment where a child’s well-being is our first priority and break the cycle of abuse through training, education, and community outreach.